 Local hydrology is widely considered to be the master determinant of community composition and functioning in riparian plant assemblages, as it dictates patterns of disturbance by flooding as well as soil moisture availability (Poff, Allan & Bain 1997) (more REFs).
 Flooding may retard competitive exclusion by resetting the patch structure of parts of the landscape, and thereby enhance diversity (Huston 1979; Naiman et al. 1993), or constrain assemblages to species which have ecological strategies adapted to flooding, thereby decreasing diversity (Díaz, Cabido & Casanoves 1998).
 General support has been found for the intermediate disturbance hypothesis (Connell 1978), with respect to the relationship between flooding intensity and taxonomic richness in riparian plant communities (e.g. Bendix 1997; Bendix & Hupp 2000; Lite, Bagstad & Stromberg 2005; Corenblit et al. 2007).
 This support is not equivocal, however (Nilsson et al. 1989; Baker 1990); at within-reach scales, the geomorphic template is also a strong control on diversity (Bendix 1997, O’Donnell et al. 2013).
 In regions where riparian plants experience periodic water stress, soil moisture availability may be driven largely by hydrology (Castelli, Chambers & Tausch 2000; Nilsson & Svedmark 2002).
 Resource availability hypotheses predict that diversity should be lowest at either very low or very high levels of water availability (Grime 1973).
 This pattern has been demonstrated in taxonomic diversity across spatial gradients of water availability in dryland river systems of South Western North America (Lite et al. 2005) and Egypt (Ali, Dickinson & Murphy 2000), where water availability is especially limiting.
 Seasonal and interannual variability in patterns of disturbance and water availability are also known influence species richness (Greet, Angus Webb & Cousens 2011; Catford et al. 2012, 2014), and this effect may be exacerbated for summer flows in hot or dry regions (Garssen, Verhoeven & Soons 2014).
 A study investigating drivers of riparian vegetation community structure and composition in subtropical eastern Australia identified variability in dry season (summer) flows as the hydrological variable which was most strongly associated with variation in species richness (Arthington et al. 2012).

 Understanding of drivers of plant functional diversity in riparian communities is nascent.
 Catford et al. (2011) showed how flow impoundment along a large river system in south-eastern Australia was associated with greater cover of exotic species and reduced functional diversity in riparian wetlands.
 Their study used multiple univariate metrics of diversity to support its findings rather than a multivariate index, however.
 Another study looked at functional diversity in riparian vegetation communities along gradients of disturbance associated with management for logging, and found support for the intermediate disturbance hypothesis (Biswas & Mallik 2010).
 Further insights into the impact of disturbance on functional diversity in general come from work on gradients of land use intensity.
-Land use intensification has been linked with lower functional diversity across an international dataset (Laliberté et al. 2010), and the authors associated this effect with a reduced ability to of communities to respond to disturbance.
+Land use intensification has been linked with lower functional diversity across an international dataset (Laliberté et al. 2010), and the authors associated this effect with a reduced ability of communities to respond to disturbance.
 On the west coast of Scotland, increasing anthropogenic disturbance in arable fields, grazed grasslands, moorlands and woodlands was associated with reduced functional richness and increased functional evenness (Pakeman 2011).
 A trend is apparent from these studies where functional diversity is inversely associated with environmental homogeneity.
 At a meeting of the North American Benthological Society in 1995, the attendees of a symposium on ecological heterogeneity urged stream researchers to “examine heterogeneity from a functional perspective” (Palmer & Poff 1997).
 Progress on this front has been sparse, and confirmation of an opposite trend – i.e. where functional diversity increases with environmental heterogeneity – would be a significant development for riparian ecology and conservation.